This-is-Luke/capstone_fullstackMERN_ShoppingList/README.md

 ## Tests

 I have set some unit tests for the backend and snapshot tests for the front end.
+To test the backend run `npm test` from the root directory to test the backend.
-To run the tests, run `npm test` from the root directory.
+To test the front end run `npm test` from the client directory.

 ## License